apache/tapestry-5/55_RELEASE_NOTES.md

 which replaces GenericsUtils with Google Guava's TypeResolver and associated classes.
 To use it, just add genericsresolver-java, which is versioned in the same way as the other Tapestry JARs, to the classpath of your projects and make sure a not too-old version of Google Guava is also in the classpath.

+# Validatior for Checkbox component
+If you want to enforce that a checkbox is checked or unchecked you can now use the new validators:
+* Checkbox must be checked: validator="checked" or @AssertTrue JSR-303 Bean validation annotation
+* Checkbox must be unchecked: validator="unchecked" or @AssertFalse JSR-303 Bean validation annotation